 - The causes of acne are multi-factorial and different for each person, and therefore acne treatments used vary from person to person

-- Acne is a medical problem that should be treated by doctors.
+- Acne is a medical problem and not just a cosmetic one

 - Acne left untreated can lead to permanent scarring

-- The main two modalities of treatment are oral medications and and medical grade skin treatments including skin care and chemical peels
+- The main two modalities of treatment are oral medications and medical grade skin treatments, LED light therapy, Theraclear, skin care and chemical peels.

-- For acne that is resistant to the normal modalities of treatment, laser, photodynamic therapy or oral isotretinoin can be used.
+- For acne that is resistant to the normal modalities of treatment, oral isotretinoin can be used.